almondp040/React/React Effects/Notes.md

         - Have an effect that runs only once
         - Inside effect, when API calls is finished, will set state and re-render
         - Good to define our async function first then add it to the state, but you MUST wrap it in a function

+- Loading Functionality
+     - View Quote Fetcher Loader for loading logic, so it shows something when the page loads
+     - Check out the isLoading state functionality